Gunpowder Plot: Early plots

 In the absence of any sign that James would move to end the persecution of Catholics, as some had hoped for, several members of the clergy (including two anti-Jesuit priests) decided to take matters into their own hands.
 In what became known as the Bye Plot, the priests William Watson and William Clark planned to kidnap James and hold him in the Tower of London until he agreed to be more tolerant towards Catholics.
 Cecil received news of the plot from several sources, including the Archpriest George Blackwell, who instructed his priests to have no part in any such schemes.
-At about the same time, Lord Cobham, Lord Grey de Wilton, Griffin Markham and Walter Raleigh hatched what became known as the Main Plot, which involved removing James and his family and supplanting them with Arbella Stuart.
+At about the same time, Lord Cobham, Lord Grey de Wilton, Griffin Markham and Walter Raleigh hatched what became known as the Main Plot, which involved removing James and his family and supplanting them with Arbella Stuart, James' first cousin.
 Amongst others, they approached Philip III of Spain for funding, but were unsuccessful.
 All those involved in both plots were arrested in July and tried in autumn 1603.
 George Brooke was executed, but James—keen not to have too bloody a start to his reign—reprieved Cobham, Grey, and Markham while they were at the scaffold.
 Raleigh, who had watched while his colleagues sweated, had been due to be executed a few days later, but was also pardoned.
 Arbella Stuart denied any knowledge of the Main Plot.
 However, the two priests, Watson and Clark—condemned and "very bloodily handled"—were executed.

 The Catholic community responded to news of these plots with shock.
-That the Bye Plot had been revealed by Catholics was instrumental in saving them from further persecution, and James was grateful enough to allow pardons for those recusants who sued for them, as well as postponing payment of their fines for a year.
+The Bye Plot revealed by Catholics was instrumental in saving them from further persecution, and James was grateful enough to allow pardons for those recusants who sued for them, as well as postponing payment of their fines for a year.

-On 19 February 1604, shortly after he discovered that his wife, Queen Anne, had been sent a rosary from the pope via one of James's spies, Sir Anthony Standen, James denounced the Catholic Church.
+On 19 February 1604, shortly after he discovered that his wife, Queen Anne, had been sent a rosary from Pope Clement VIII via one of James's spies, Sir Anthony Standen, James denounced the Catholic Church.
 Three days later, he ordered all Jesuits and all other Catholic priests to leave the country, and reimposed the collection of fines for recusancy.